smoky black bean soup with ham hocks and vinegar

 - Heat oil in a large heavy-bottomed soup pot over medium-high heat.
 Add garlic and onion and cook, stirring often until starting to soften and brown, 4 to 6 minutes.
 Stir in Italian seasoning, pepper, and chipotle and cook, stirring until fragrant, 30 to 60 seconds.
 Add sherry, and cook, stirring occasionally until almost compleltly evaporated, 1 to 3 minutes.
 Add the drained beans, red bell pepper, ham hock and 8 cups cold water.
 Increase heat to high and bring to a boil.
 Reduce heat to maintain a gentle simmer, about medium-low, and cook until the beans are completely tender and falling apart, 1 ½ to 2 hours.

 - Remove ham hock.
-Puree the soup in batches.
-Return soup to the pot and stir in salt.
+Puree one or two cups of the soup in a blender (use caution) or puree a little bit with an immersion blender.
+Stir in salt.
 Remove the ham from the bone, shred meat and discard any fat.
-Stir the ham into the soup, adjust salt if desired.
+Stir the ham and vinegar into the soup, adjust salt if desired.
 Ladle soup into bowls top with scallion greens.
-Float 1 teaspoon vinegar on top of each serving.
+Alternatively, float 1 teaspoon vinegar on top of each serving, if desired.

 Nutrition